Multiplicity of powers of path ideals of a line graph: Associated primes of

-We now present the first main result of this section. \begin{Theorem} For all $1\leq t\leq n$, both $I_t(L_n)$ and $I_t(L_n)^{\vee}$ are normally torsion-free. \end{Theorem} \begin{proof} It is shown in \cite[Theorem 2.2 and Theorem 2.5]{HHTZ08} that if a simplicial complex $\Delta$ has no special odd cycles, then the facet ideal $I(\Delta)$ and its Alexander dual $I(\Delta^*)=I(\Delta)^{\vee}$ are normally torsion-free.
+We now present the main result of this section. \begin{Theorem} For all $1\leq t\leq n$, both $I_t(L_n)$ and $I_t(L_n)^{\vee}$ are normally torsion-free. \end{Theorem} \begin{proof} It was shown in \cite[Theorem 2.2 and Theorem 2.5]{HHTZ08} that if a simplicial complex $\Delta$ has no special odd cycles, then both the facet ideal $I(\Delta)$ and its Alexander dual $I(\Delta^*)=I(\Delta)^{\vee}$ are normally torsion-free.
 On the other hand, by \cite[Theorem 3.2]{HHTZ08}, if $\Delta$ is a simplicial forest, then $\Delta$ has no special cycles.
-Now, the result follows by Lemma~\ref{tree}. \end{proof}
+In view of these facts, the result follows immediately from Lemma~\ref{tree}. \end{proof}

+We note that the result that $I_t(L_n)$ is normally torsion-free has been established in \cite[Proposition 3.2]{NQ24} utilizing a completely different method.